 Sustainability is key in the Swiss cocoa and chocolate sector

 Chocolate makers are responding to this health trend by increasingly offering sugar-free, sugar-reduced and vegan chocolate products.
 For instance, the Swiss chocolate maker Löw Delights produces premium vegan chocolates.
-Lindt & Sprüngli created a sugar-free line with stevia, and Nestlé adapted its recipe for its Cailler chocolate brand to contain less sugar.
+Lindt & Sprüngli released non-dairy chocolate bars (made with oat milk), which won the Most Innovative New Product Award (Chocolate) at the 2022 Sweets & Snacks Expo.

-- See our study on trends for cocoa to learn more about current trends on the European market for cocoa and cocoa products.
+- See our study on trends for cocoa to learn more about current trends and developments on the European market for cocoa and cocoa products.

 - See our study on doing business with European buyers of cocoa for more tips on marketing and promotional aspects of your cocoa.

 - Consider demonstrating the sustainable and ethical aspects of your cocoa production through certification.
-Before engaging in a certification programme, make sure to check (in consultation with your potential buyer) that this label has sufficient demand in your target market and whether it will be costbeneficial for your product.
+Before engaging in a certification programme, make sure to check (in consultation with your potential buyer) that this label has sufficient demand in your target market and whether it will be cost-beneficial for your product.

-- Find potential business partners in Switzerland by checking the lists of Swiss Rainforest Alliancecertified brands, UTZ certified cocoa supply chain actors, Fairtradecertified operators and organic chocolate producers.
+- Find potential business partners in Switzerland by checking the lists of Fairtrade-certified organisations, Swiss Rainforest Alliance-certified brands, UTZ-certified cocoa supply chain actors and organic chocolate producers.

 - Focus on the premium, speciality and fine-flavour cocoa market in Switzerland.
 You can only access the premium market if you offer high-quality cocoa.
 Try to establish direct trade relationships with smaller traders and chocolate makers.
-See the section on market segments and trade channels in the Entering the Swiss market for cocoa study.
+See the section on quality requirements, market segments and trade channels in the Entering the Swiss market for cocoa study.